It’s an age-old tale. You open up a credit card, get a little too eager to use it, and then find yourself unable to make payments on it.

 Luckily, it doesn’t take rocket science to get a collections account removed.
 It just takes a series of steps to get your credit report back on track.

 What Happens if Capital One Sends a Bill to Collections?

-When you’re late on a bill, Capital One can take a couple of different routes in order to deal with the debt.
-Usually, they will either charge off the debt or send it to collections.
+When you’re late on a bill, Capital One can take a couple of different routes in the debt settlement process.